Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ![alt text](/assets/assets-2025-10-27/sdf_image.png)
 *Output of the previous shader*

-The output is quite pixelated, while for pixel art styles this might be good enough, most developers would need a smoother result for making their maps exactly how they want.
+The output is pixelated.
+While for pixel art styles this might be good enough, most developers would need a smoother result for making their maps exactly how they want.
 Feel free to skip to the [upscaling chapter](#upscaling-using-hqx-shaders), if you don't need a faster SDF generation.

 ### How to not do the Jump Flood Algorithm

-This algorithm has a complexity of O(log n), it is useful in the context of a simulated environment where each country is fighting wars, their provinces changing several times a frame.
+JFA has a complexity of O(log n).
+It is useful in the context of a simulated environment where each country is fighting wars, their provinces changing several times a frame.
 In other, words, you can safely skip this part.
 The JFA itself is quite simple to implement, however, I think it is worth spending some time to understand it thoroughly.
 [Ben Golus][wide_outlines] has an article exploring the performance of this algorithm for outlines on 3D models.
 I will not explain the algorithm, since there are plenty of resources:

 - [shadertoy][jfa]
 - [article on voronoi diagrams and distance field][jfa_blog]: <https://blog.demofox.org/2016/02/29/fast-voronoi-diagrams-and-distance-dield-textures-on-the-gpu-with-the-jump-flooding-algorithm/>]